Multi-fermion systems with contact theories: Results:

-Revisiting nuclear physics as a specific incarnation of this general class of systems, its description within the LO \eftnopi~will not contain stable states heavier than $^4$He.
-Consequently, such nuclei, and all other $P$-wave systems with physical stable states belong to a different universality class which is defined by at least one new scale.
-A first step to identify such scale is to analyse the mechanism behind the stability of the $P$-wave systems for $\Lambda<\lc$.
-Of all artefacts introduced by the finite range of the regulated contact interaction, a finite effective range in the two-body $S$-wave channel and a non-zero attractive two-body $P$-wave interaction are expected to dominate.
+As far as nuclear physics, as a specific incarnation of this general class of systems, is concerned, the description of atomic nuclei within the LO \eftnopi~will not yield stable states in systems heavier than $^4$He.
+Consequently, such nuclei, as well as all other $P$-wave systems with stable states belong to a different universality class which is defined by at least one new low-energy constraint.
+A first step to identify it is to analyse the mechanism behind the stability of the $P$-wave systems for $\Lambda<\lc$.
+Of all artefacts introduced by the finite range of the regulated contact interaction, a finite effective range in the two-body $S$-wave channel and a nonzero attractive two-body \mbox{$P$-wave} interaction are expected to dominate.
 Both contribute to the attraction in the \abb~system but their relative significance is obscure.
-In other words, the finite-range interaction does not only describe a large $S$-wave scattering length but also other finite parameters of the effective-range expansion as the effective range $r_0$ and the scattering volume $a_1$.
-To shed light on their relative importance, we project the two-body interaction into even partial waves in order to eliminate the effect of the scattering volume.
-The resultant reduction of $\lc$ for all $A$ is significant compared with its magnitude (red crosses in \figref{fig:threshold}) which is now solely an effect of even-partial-wave finite-range artefacts.
+In other words, the finite-range interaction does not only describe a large \mbox{$S$-wave} scattering length but also other finite parameters of the effective-range expansion as the effective range $r_0$ and the scattering volume $a_1$.
+To shed light onto their relative importance, we project the two-body interaction into even partial waves in order to eliminate the effect of the scattering volume.
+The resultant reduction of $\lc$ for all $A$ is significant compared with its magnitude (red crosses in~\figref{fig:threshold}), which is now solely an effect of even-partial-wave finite-range artefacts.
 Besides this decrease in $\lc$, the $P$-wave binding energy is also reduced by a substantial amount as a consequence of the removal of the odd-partial-wave interactions.
-We infer from these results a similar significance of the finite $r_0$ and $a_1$ for the stability of the nuclear $P$-wave systems, and therefore we cannot identify the new scale with either of them conclusively.
+We infer from these results a similar significance of the finite $r_0$ and $a_1$ for the stability of the nuclear $P$-wave systems.
+Therefore, we cannot conclusively identify an enhancement of either of them as the perturbative deviation from unitarity needed to provide the binding.
+We also cannot dismiss a conceivable fine tuning of the theory regarding one or both of these parameters which would define a new universality class that binds the systems.